• Skip to primary navigation

 two overhead photos showing how to make snowball cookies

-Coat in powdered sugar
+Coat in Powdered Suagr

 After 15 minutes, place powdered sugar in a shallow bowl and coat each cookie in powdered sugar while they are still very slightly warm, then return them to the cooling rack to cool completely, then enjoy!
 I do like to sneak one when they're slightly warm.